-While you’re going through the process of transitioning from disposables, why not carry family and friends along?
-This way, more individuals are involved in the process of restoring and protecting the planet.
+While you're going through the process of transitioning from disposables, why not carry family and friends along?
+This is a simple way to involve more individuals in restoring and protecting the planet.

 Over the years, fast foods, restaurants, and businesses have adopted a ban on single-use plastics.
 Some cities like New York and Seattle have also passed legislation due to the growing climate crisis.
-Through your advocacy for sustainable and reusable products and against unsustainable items, you’re making a difference.
+You're making a difference by advocating for sustainable and reusable products and against unsustainable items.

-Apart from the cup itself, unnecessary straws and cup lids also contribute to pollution, instead of accepting straws or lids made from plastics, own eco-friendly options.
+Besides the cup itself, unnecessary straws and cup lids also contribute to pollution; instead of accepting straws or lids made from plastics, own eco-friendly reusable straws.